-The Aston Martin name came into existence in 1914 following one of Lionel Martin’s successful runs at the Aston Hill Climb in Buckinghamshire, England.
+The Aston Martin brand name came into existence in 1914 following one of Lionel Martin’s successful runs at the Aston Hill Climb in Buckinghamshire, England.

-Financial problems plagued the company over the next decade with the business forced to close in 1925 only to be rescued by a group of investors in 1926, forming Aston Martin Motors Ltd, and one year later the AM monogram was replaced with the iconic Aston Martin wings.
+Financial problems plagued the company over the next decade with the business forced to close in 1925 only to be rescued by a group of investors in 1926, forming Aston Martin Motors Ltd, and one year later the AM monogram was replaced with the now iconic Aston Martin logo wings.

 1947 saw the dawn of the ‘David Brown era’ as the business was acquired by the English industrialist.

 Frequently acclaimed as the most beautiful car in the world, the Aston Martin DB5 entered production in 1963.

 The following year saw the birth of a relationship that has left an indelible mark on popular culture, as the DB5 was chosen to be James Bond’s car of choice in the classic film ‘Goldfinger.’